-Any trader who has attended a course on trading will remember a very boring unit on psychology and emotions.
-Personally, I thought the unit was boring and a waste of time.
-Instead, I was pre-occupied with complex studies such as the Fibonacci retracement, and Ichimoku analysis.
+Any trader who has attended a course on trading will remember a very boring unit on psychology and emotions ( We thought that).
+Instead, we was pre-occupied with complex studies such as the Fibonacci retracement, and Ichimoku analysis.

 Any successful trader will tell you that it is possible to make double your money in minutes depending on the amount of risk you take.
-They will also tell you that it is possible to lose money all your money within minutes.
+They will also tell you that it is possible to lose all your money within minutes.

 For instance, you should never use your retirement funds to trade.
 Your retirement money should be invested in solid assets such as real estate or government backed bonds.
 Doing this will help you have an assured comfortable retirement.

 Lot size is simply the size of your trade.
 If you have a micro account with less than $1000, you should always avoid using more than 0.5 lot size.
 Here, you should not risk half of your money per trade.
 Unless you have millions invested, you should never use more than 5 lots.

 The stop loss is the largest amount of loss you are willing to lose per trade.
 As explained above, you should never trade without a stop loss.

 If you trade a lot, you will be exposing yourself to a lot of losses which are uncalled for.
-I have made it a habit of trading a maximum of two times per day.
+We have made it a habit of trading a maximum of two times per day.

 Accept and move on

 If you have made a big loss, you should learn to accept and move on.
 You should also take your time to analyse the mistake you have done and try as much as possible to avoid it in future.